From refugee camp to social housing (Greece)

 Two visits that connected Greek and German migrant and housing projects.
 In their first trip, they got to meet local groups that are running housing projects in Athens, Katerini, Thessaloniki and Kilkis such as Mazi – refugee housing project which provides one home young men who are homeless and alone in Athens; Holes in the Borders – volunteer-run project with three houses; Communitism – based on sharing spaces, means of production, competences and time, that is planning to buy empty buildings for collective use and housing in Athens; Co-HabAthens – ongoing research-project on co-housing and collective ownership models for reclaiming affordable habitat quality in Athens; Perichoresis – organisation providing humanitarian assistance and protection for refugees in a wide range of projects, including housing, food distribution, logistics, health care, legal aid and education in; Omnes – grassroots organisation that is developing their inclusive vision through a large housing program, inclusion centre and a livelihood component; Ethos – a protective apartment for refugee children in Thessaloniki.

-The second trip brought activist in Berlin to visit successful social housing projects and discuss possible ways to collaborate and transfer the experience from Germany into the Greek reality.
-It took place in August 2019 around Berlin and Postdam and involved projects such as Madia – community kitchen with rescued food and solidarity agriculture; RechenZentrum – association running a creative house and interface for art and culture, open for encounters, actions and collaborations in Postdam historical centre; Freiland – collective and cultural centre with a club, café, seminar and music rehearsal rooms, youth centre and Free Radio Potsdam; Quartierstreff Staudenhof – housing refugee women with their children; or Projekthaus Potsdam – co-housing project that unites political, social and cultural work and includes living spaces, seminar and guest rooms, workshops and office space.
+The second trip brought activists in Berlin to visit successful social housing projects and discuss possible ways to collaborate and transfer the experience from Germany into the Greek reality.
+It took place in August 2019 around Berlin and Postdam and involved projects such as Madia – community kitchen with rescued food and solidarity agriculture; RechenZentrum – association running a creative house and interface for art and culture, open for encounters, actions and collaborations in Postdam historical centre; Freiland – collective and cultural centre with a club, café, seminar and music rehearsal rooms, youth centre and Free Radio Potsdam; Quartierstreff Staudenhof – housing refugee women with their children; or Projekthaus Potsdam – a co-housing project that unites political, social and cultural work and includes living spaces, seminar and guest rooms, workshops and office space.

 3. Why is this relevant for the FundAction community?